Skip to main content

 Custom Feathers

-A feather function writes the blur sigma per pixel instead of writing a color or a stroke width.
-The renderer reads canvas.field as sigma during the feather pass and produces analytical blur with a different radius at every fragment.
+A feather function computes the blur sigma per pixel instead of a color or a stroke width.
+The pipeline applies the falloff itself (you never author the falloff math): your callback just returns the sigma for the current pixel, which gives analytical blur with a different radius at every fragment.

 This page is for the write your own sigma case.
-For ready-made feather modes (uniform, glow, sweep, radial, etc.) see Vector Feathering.
+For ready-made feather modes (uniform, glow, sweep, radial, and the rest) see Vector Feathering.

-import { fn, ApplyFeather, SingleStrokeBrush } from "redraw";
+import { feather, FeatherCurve, FeatherMode } from "redraw";

 "use gpu";